 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician you’ll need to be able to:
+While HVAC often requires physical exertion, it can still be quite gratifying.
+As a technician you'll be expected to occasionally:

-- Work in awkward settings, like tight or dirty spaces.
+- Work in unpleasant settings, including tight or dusty spaces.

-- Work in inclement weather since HVAC equipment is generally found outdoors.
+- Work in inclement weather since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime throughout peak demand.
+- Work evenings, weekends and overtime during peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
+A stubborn falsehood about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and periodic recertification.

-It’s a smart career if you would like to:
+It’s a great career choice if you want to:

 - Minimize student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security because the HVAC industry can't be outsourced.

-Is HVAC a Stressful Job?
+Is HVAC a Difficult Job?

 Is HVAC Hard on Your Body?